 High blood pressure means that as blood pushes against the walls of your blood vessels, the force is too high on a consistent basis.
 When you have hypertension, your blood pressure is consistently elevated, meaning the heart and blood vessels are working harder and less efficiently.

 Normal blood pressure is less than 120/80 mm Hg.
-Stage one of hypertension means that the top number of your blood pressure reading is between 130 and 139, while the bottom number is 80 to 89.
+Typically, stage one of hypertension means that the top number of your blood pressure reading is between 130 and 139, while the bottom number is 80 to 89.
 In stage two, the top number is 140 or higher, and the bottom number is 90 or higher.
-Anything over 180/120 is considered hypertensive.
+Anything 180/120 or greater is considered severe hypertensive.

 Taking Charge of Your Blood Pressure